day8/re-frame-undo/README.md

 ### Won't that Be Expensive?

-Won't "saving copies of `app-db`" take a lot of RAM?
+Won't saving copies of `app-db` take a lot of RAM?
 If the user has performed 50 undoable actions,  I'd need 50 copies of app-db saved away!
 Yikkes.

 This is unlikely to be a problem.
 The value in `app-db` is a map, which is an immutable data structure.
 When an immutable data structure is changed (mutated), it shares as much state as possible with the previous version of itself via "structural sharing".
 Under the covers, our 50 copies will be sharing a lot of state because they are 50 incremental revisions of the same map.